Sunrun Inc. (RUN) Stock: Navigating Market Highs and Lows in 52 Weeks

 RUN Stock Price Performance Analysis

 A mixed performance in the stock price over the year has left investors with either an optimistic or pessimistic outlook, depending on their point of view.
-The index has shown a price loss of -11.45% this year.
-Over the last six months, there has been a weaker performance of 8.19%.
-The price of RUN fallen by 20.65% during the last 30 days period.
-For the last 5-days stocks have improved 3.45%.
+The index has shown a price loss of -13.70% this year.
+Over the last six months, there has been a stronger performance of -4.51%.
+The price of RUN fallen by 11.21% during the last 30 days period.
+For the last 5-days stocks have slided -1.94%.